Blockternship/take-off/README.md

 Well, when you have an open source project it's in your best interest to allow people from all over the world to contribute, afterall that's the meaning of open source, right?

-So our idea was to host a hackathon, where anyone could contribute, collaborate and create projects directly into one [organization](https://github.com/Blockternship) and we would fund bounties and provide review code in real time.
+So our idea was to host a hackathon, where anyone could contribute, collaborate and create projects directly into one [organization](https://github.com/Blockternship) and we would fund bounties and provide code review in real time.

 Our goal with this invitingly open source initiative is to inspire and educate incoming developers!

 # The Run Down

-Aragon, Swarm City and Chain Shot and Giveth are forming an alliance to kick start aspiring developers through a 2 month distributed hackathon, our intention is to open up our communities by providing resources, education and bounties to anyone who wants to start building on the Ethereum Blockchain.
+Aragon, Swarm City, Status and Giveth together with Chain Shot as the educational resource are forming an alliance to kick start aspiring developers through a 2 month distributed hackathon, our intention is to open up our communities by providing teaching sessions, education and bounties to anyone who wants to start #buidling on the Ethereum Blockchain.

 ### Does My Project Apply?

-We are pretty open minded when it comes to submissions, but there are a few requirements you'll need to be considered.
+We are pretty open minded when it comes to submissions, but there are a few requirements you'll need to consider.

 ### Must Haves
 - Be open source.